MicrosoftDocs/power-platform/power-platform/enterprise-templates/hr/onboarding-buddy/install-and-set-up.md

 - [Learn how to manage application users in the Power Platform admin center](/power-platform/admin/manage-application-users).
 - [Learn how to control user access to environments with security groups and licenses](/power-platform/admin/control-user-access).

-## Share the apps with program admins
+## Step 5: Share the apps with program admins

-If program managers need to contribute to configuring the Onboarding Buddy program, [share both the Onboarding Buddy Admin app and the Onboarding Buddy app with them](#share-the-onboarding-buddy-app).
+If program managers need to contribute to configuring the Onboarding Buddy program, [share both the Onboarding Buddy Admin app and the Onboarding Buddy app with them](#step-9-share-the-onboarding-buddy-app).

-## Configure program parameters
+## Step 6: Configure program parameters

 1. Open the Onboarding Buddy Admin app and select **Configurations**.